belav/csharpier/README.md

 It formats a solution of ~11,000 source files in < 30 seconds

 The remaining issues before I'm ready to call it an alpha
-- Leading/Trailing Trivia - The approach to printing these is implemented but a number of nodes are not yet printing them and they are lost.
-Each print function needs to be reviewed.
+- ~~Leading/Trailing Trivia - The approach to printing these is implemented but a number of nodes are not yet printing them and they are lost.
+Each print function needs to be reviewed.~~
-  - Comments
+  - ~~Comments~~
-  - Preprocessor Directives - new lines around these are lost sometimes and should probably be preserved
+  - ~~Preprocessor Directives - new lines around these are lost sometimes and should probably be preserved~~
-  - New lines - the goal is to preserve new lines in some areas.
-For example the lines that appear between properties will be preserved.
+  - ~~New lines - the goal is to preserve new lines in some areas.
+For example the lines that appear between properties will be preserved.~~
+- Multiline comments aren't properly supported yet
 - A few node types are missing and code for them will be lost.
 - CSharpier will happily format invalid code, which results in very strange results
 - There is no CLI tool yet